 A “bit” is a unit of computational information (7, 8).
 Computers understand commands through a collection of 1s and 0s.
 For example, the 4-bit sequence of 1000 would mean the number 8.
 A key, or what allows encrypted data to be reversed to the original plain text, consists of a sequence of bits.
 Without the key, an encrypted piece of data cannot be decrypted to its original form.
 In this study, when we stated that we would be utilizing AES 128-bit, that meant that the key consisted of 128 bits that allowed encrypting/decrypting the chosen file.
 The larger the number of bits, normally the stronger and more complex the encryption (8).
 The key sizes provide possible keys.
 For example, an AES 128-bit key size can produce 2128 possible keys.

-Despite all being symmetric encryption algorithms, AES, Blowfish, and ChaCha20 have distinct characteristics that influence their performance within different scenarios.
-AES-128's hardware support provides a performance advantage in many scenarios such as its use in wireless network security or secure browsing, while ChaCha20's software efficiency makes it preferable in contexts where hardware acceleration is unavailable (4-6).
-Hardware support and acceleration enhance performance by offloading cryptographic operations like the algorithms above to specialized hardware, which is faster and more efficient than software-based methods (8,9).
-Blowfish, though flexible with its key length, is generally considered less secure for large-scale data encryption due to its smaller block size (5).
-The block size represents the amount of data processed in one go during encryption or decryption; Smaller block sizes, like Blowfish's 64-bit, are less secure for large data due to the increased likelihood of repeating patterns, which can be exploited in attacks.
-Larger block sizes, like AES's 128-bit, mitigate these risks (5,8,9).
+Despite all being symmetric encryption algorithms, AES, Blowfish, and ChaCha20 have distinct characteristics that influence their performance within different scenarios such as its use in wireless network security or secure browsing.
+Hardware support is a key differentiator; AES-128's extensive hardware support provides a performance advantage in many scenarios, such as its use in wireless network security or secure browsing, while ChaCha20's software efficiency makes it preferable in contexts where hardware acceleration is unavailable (4-6).
+Although Blowfish can be implemented in hardware, it does not have the same level of widespread support as AES, which may limit its performance in certain applications.
+Block size also plays a significant role in security and performance; Blowfish has a smaller block size of 64 bits, which is generally considered less secure for large-scale data encryption due to the increased likelihood of repeating patterns that can be exploited in attacks (5).
+In contrast, larger block sizes, like AES's and ChaCha20's 128 bits, mitigate these risks (5, 8, 9).
+Hardware support and acceleration enhance performance by offloading cryptographic operations to specialized hardware, which is faster and more efficient than software-based methods (8, 9).
 Understanding these differences helps in selecting the most appropriate encryption algorithm for a given use case.

 Blowfish is a symmetric-key block cipher encryption algorithm designed by Bruce Schneier in 1993 that uses variable key sizes, with the recommended key size being 128 bits.
 Blowfish operates on 64-bit blocks of plaintext and supports variable key lengths, making it adaptable to different security requirements.
 One of the key strengths of Blowfish is its simplicity, which allows for a relatively easy implementation and fast encryption and decryption processes (10).
 Additionally, Blowfish has undergone extensive cryptanalysis and has proven to be resilient against various attacks, further enhancing its reputation as a reliable encryption algorithm (11,12).
 While newer algorithms like AES and ChaCha20 gained popularity in recent years, Blowfish remains a noteworthy historical milestone in the field of cryptography and continues to be used in various applications where speed and security are essential (11).